 Specialised interdisciplinary tutorials (intersection between architecture and structural engineering) are offered both in Czech and English languages (supervisors doc.
 Ing.
 Karel Lorenz, CSc. and prof. Dr. Ing.
 Martin Pospíšil, Ph.D.).
-The department cooperates in doctoral studies with the Klokner Institute of the Czech Technical University in Prague and with the Centre d ́ Histoire des Sciences et des Techniques, Université Paris 1, Panthéon - Sorbonne, Paris, France.
+The department cooperates in doctoral studies with the Klokner Institute CTU in Prague, FCE CTU in Prague, FEE CTU in Prague and with the Centre d ́Histoire des Sciences et des Techniques, Université Paris 1, Panthéon - Sorbonne, Paris, France.

 Scientific and research activities at the department are focused on differential geometry, applied mathematics, and technical standards and applied research in the field of structural mechanics (masonry structures, steel structures, timber structures and historical structures).
-The department cooperates with the Klokner Institute of the Czech Technical University in Prague, the Institute of Theoretical and Applied Mechanics of the Czech Academy of Sciences and the National Heritage Institute.
+The department cooperates with the Klokner Institute CTU in Prague, FCE CTU in Prague, FEE CTU in Prague, the Institute of Theoretical and Applied Mechanics of the Czech Academy of Sciences and the National Heritage Institute.